Sara-Sundin/SizeMeApp/README.md

 The website is structured to ensure smooth navigation and user engagement:

 - The homepage provides an overview with a strong call to action.
-- The "How It Works" page explains the sizing technology in an easy-to-understand format.
+- The "About" page explains the sizing technology in an easy-to-understand format.
 - A user dashboard (for registered users) allows them to manage their profile and measurements.
 - The blog section offers informative content and allows registered users to engage via comments.